Intan Aletrino: Early life and education

-Intan was born in Venlo, Limburg, Netherlands from a Dutch father, Ricardo Andre Aletrino and Minangkabau mother, Emirita.
-She is fluently speaks four language; Bahasa Indonesia, English, German and Dutch.
-She holds a magister degree in Doctor of Law from Faculty of Law of Andalas University, Padang – West Sumatra and an exchange student to Utrecht University, Utrecht, Netherlands.
+Intan was born in Venlo, Limburg, Netherlands to a Dutch father, Ricardo Andre Aletrino and Minangkabau mother, Emirita.
+She fluently speaks four languages: Bahasa Indonesia, English, German, and Dutch.
+She holds a magister degree in Doctor of Law from Faculty of Law of Andalas University, Padang – West Sumatra and was an exchange student to Utrecht University, Netherlands.

-On 16 May 2016, Intan together with Puteri Indonesia - Kezia Roslin Cikita Warouw and Puteri Indonesia Lingkungan - Felicia Hwang Yi Xin was chosen as The Ambassador of National Narcotics Board of the Republic of Indonesia by head of National Narcotics Board of the Republic of Indonesia, Budi Waseso.
-On 2 February 2020, Intan Aletrinö married to a Minangkabauan-Dutch businessman, Ian Syarief Kleimer.
+On 16 May 2016, Intan together with Puteri Indonesia - Kezia Roslin Cikita Warouw and Puteri Indonesia Lingkungan - Felicia Hwang Yi Xin was chosen as the Ambassador of National Narcotics Board of the Republic of Indonesia by head of National Narcotics Board of the Republic of Indonesia, Budi Waseso.
+On 2 February 2020, Intan Aletrinö married Minangkabauan-Dutch businessman, Ian Syarief Kleimer.
 Intan and Ian had previously been engaged on 1 December 2018.
-On 22 December 2020, she gave birth to her only son, Izra Rayyan Kleimer in Jakarta - Indonesia.
+On 22 December 2020, she gave birth to her only son, Izra Rayyan Kleimer in Jakarta, Indonesia.